-This might surprise you to know that a disabled employees are just as likely to get fed up with their jobs as anyone else.
+This might surprise you to know that disabled employees are just as likely to get fed up with their jobs as anyone else.
+Disability and career choice.
 This might be caused by changes in their disability or health condition, the work they do has changed so that they find it more difficult because of their disability, or they simply feel that they can do more with their lives than is currently the case.

 “But shouldn’t they know when they are well off?”